 8 - Share the love

-As long as your group is open to new members and you understand the criteria for participation, inviting people with whom you have an established relationship helps to increased the bonds between the wider community too.
+As long as your group is open to new members and you understand the criteria for participation, inviting people with whom you have an established relationship helps to forge bonds between the wider community too.

 9 - Open up